|Date:||Saturday, December 2, 2017|

 In order to gain your hoodie when completing three of the five races, please register for our NHOC Holiday Hat Trick Series, then pick which races you’d like to complete!

-• Full Santa Suit: New and Improved Santa Suit to all registrants!
+• Full Santa Suit: New and Improved Santa Suit to all adult and youth registrants!

 • One (1) Beer Ticket: All 21+ registrants, I.D. required. – Redeemable at participating bars downtown!
 Check out the Millennium Beer finder for locations!